 COVID vaccination is required for all WSA staff and students - medical and religious exemptions may be accepted.

 Our next scheduled class start is Monday September 18th, 2023 and PM class start is September 25th, 2023!
 Contact Admissions for more details.

-Washington Spa Academy's massage licensing program is 660 hours, running 20 hours per week and lasting approximately 33 weeks while offering three program starts per year:
+Washington Spa Academy's massage licensing program is 660 hours, running 20 hours per week and lasting approximately 33 weeks while offering multiple program starts per year: